WHAT WENT BEFORE: The NBN-ZTE deal

 On Sept.
-18, 2007, Jose de Venecia III, cofounder of Amsterdam Holdings Inc., which was bypassed in the project’s bidding, testified in the Senate blue ribbon committee that Jose Miguel Arroyo, the husband of the President, had intervened to get the ZTE deal approved, a charge the latter denied.
+18, 2007, Jose de Venecia III, cofounder of Amsterdam Holdings Inc., which was bypassed in the project’s bidding, testified in the Senate blue ribbon committee that then First Gentleman Jose Miguel Arroyo intervened to get the ZTE deal approved, a charge the latter denied.

 In November 2007, two impeachment complaints were filed against Arroyo over the NBN-ZTE project.
 Administration allies in the House of Representatives scuttled the complaints.

 On Feb.
-8, 2008, Rodolfo “Jun” Lozada Jr., Neri’s consultant in the NBN project, testified before the joint Senate committees on blue ribbon, trade and defense, that Abalos stood to gain a huge commission from the deal.
+8, 2008, Rodolfo “Jun” Lozada Jr., Neri’s consultant in the NBN project, testified before the joint Senate committees on blue ribbon, trade and defense, that Abalos stood to gain a commission of $130 million from the deal.

 He also tagged Arroyo and her husband as the “masterminds behind the NBN-ZTE crime.”

-In August 2009, the Office of the Ombudsman dropped graft charges against the then President, saying she was immune from suit and could not be criminally charged.
-Then Ombudsman Merceditas Gutierrez also dropped charges against her husband, saying there was no evidence against him.
+In August 2009, the Office of the Ombudsman dropped graft charges against Arroyo, saying she was immune from suit and could not be criminally charged.
+The Ombudsman also dropped charges against her husband, saying there was no evidence against him.
+Inquirer Research

 Source: Inquirer Archives